kode-logger/free-code-camp/README.md

 | :----: | :----: | :----: |
 | Responsive Web Design | Tribute Page | [:arrow_forward:](https://codepen.io/kode-logger/full/yLbOMGw) |

-I will be updating the page as soon as I finish the other tasks.

 Until then, stay tuned and feel free to check out my solutions.